ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

     Image), it's always the same food all throughout (same Image).
 The latter provides you with a "sandbox kitchen" where only the ingredients you specified exist: I only need a pot, chicken, vinegar, and soy sauce.
-    There's no chance that an extra ingredient, say sugar, that will inadvertently mess up my cooking.
+    There's no chance that an extra ingredient, say sugar, will inadvertently mess up my cooking.

     Key Activities: